 Euthanizing a Rabbit at Home

 For those that have had rabbits as pets, you know how quickly they can become a part of the family.
-They bring joy to both adults and children and can be with a family for many years.
-However, when they become ill, age or become injured owners must make the difficult decision of whether or not to consider putting this beloved pet rabbit down.
+They bring joy to all and can be part of the family for many years.
+However, when they become ill with a chronic disease, owners must make the difficult decision of whether or not to consider putting their pet down.

 How do I know it’s time to euthanize my rabbit?